Morphotech/plato/README.md

 ```

 This will make the application available at http://localhost:8000/docs/
-where you can use swagger-ui to interact with the application.
+where you can use Swagger UI to interact with the application.
+You can also check the Bruno Collection supplied in the repository to test the API endpoints.

 _Note_: If you run the app through a server instead of main, make sure you run `python app/cli.py refresh`
 so it can obtain the most recent templates from S3.